liweinan/javaee/readme.txt

  If you want to deploy the application on JBoss AS (standalone), make sure that your JBOSS_HOME environment variable points to a JBoss AS 6 installation.

- Alternatively, you can set the location of JBoss AS using the following profile definition in the .m2/settings.xml file in your home directory:
+ Alternatively, you can keys the location of JBoss AS using the following profile definition in the .m2/settings.xml file in your home directory:

   <?xml version="1.0" encoding="UTF-8"?>